Laurele Mitchell BA (Hons) PgDip MNCS (Snr Accred)

 Training, qualifications & experience

-Lastly, I am an experienced trainer and I deliver training in mental health awareness and relationship first aid.
+I have seven and a half years' experience of and extensive training in Critical Incident Stress Management (CISM) and I am an experienced trainer, facilitating training in mental health awareness and relationship first aid.

 Accredited register membership